szemenyeim/DynEnv/README.md

 Ball owned status is 0 if the ball is not owned, +1 if the ball is owned by the robot's team and -1 if owned by the opposite team.

-In the partiel sighting case, the positions and angles are returned relative to the robot's position and head angle.
+In the partial sighting case, the positions and angles are returned relative to the robot's position and head angle.

 The image observations contain 2D images of semantic labels.
 The images have 4 binary channels: